Bhutan Travel Information

-The choice is quite limited but improving and includes textiles, wooden handicrafts, paintings, prayer flags, prayer wheels, prayer beads and very colorful stamps.
-Paro Market day is every Sunday and Thimphu Market (with its extensive handicraft and artifact section) opens on Friday, Saturday and Sunday.
+The choice is quite limited, but improving and includes textiles, wooden handicrafts, paintings, prayer flags, prayer wheels, prayer beads and very colorful stamps.
+The Paro Market day is every Sunday and Thimphu Market (with its extensive handicraft and artifact section) opens on Friday, Saturday and Sunday.

 Saturday is the weekly day off for all Government Offices and some shops are closed however in the private sector the day off is Sunday.
 Please note that the National Museum is closed on Mondays.

 Bhutan’s climatic conditions can be described in three broad zones: subtropical in the south, temperate in the central and alpine in the north.
 The seasons in the temperate zone of Bhutan are similar to the seasons in Western Europe.
 It is difficult to accurately generalize about the weather in Bhutan due to the variation in the elevation, rising from 200 m (650ft) in the south to 7000m (23,000ft) in the north, in a distance of only 161km (100ml).